sblandford/WifiTranslationHub/Doc/config.md

 Buffer size for receiving multicast packets

 ##### MUTLICAST_UUID_OFFSET = 256
 Offset from MULTICAST_BASE_ADDR used by the Wifi Translation App to broadcast its UUID.
-This is used to identify (and in future lock) which Android phone is Translating.
+This is used to identify, and lock, which Android phone is Translating.

-##### MUTLICAST_MANAGEMENT_OFFSET = 0
+##### MUTLICAST_MANAGEMENT_OFFSET = 512
-Offset to MULTICAST_BASE_ADDR to add to Hub-managed Wifi Translation App instances to prevent unmanaged devices transmitting on the same channel (not yet implemented)
+Offset to MULTICAST_BASE_ADDR to add to Hub-managed Wifi Translation App instances to prevent unmanaged devices transmitting on the same channel

 ##### HUB_PACKET_BUFFER_SIZE = 4096
 Buffer size for reading RTCP packets from RTSP clients